Aeroluna/LunaCoopMod/README.md

 Vipers rarely were worth mixing into your army, now they should be much more usable and be competitive in anti-air compared to Devourers.

-- Added autocast to Corrosive Bile (initially off).
+- Added autocast to Corrosive Bile.

 Should help keeping Corrosive Bile on CD with the Biomass CDR.
-It won't predict so it might be better to leave this off in some circumstances.
 Will try to break force fields if no other enemies in range.

 - Buffed Swarm Host to Creeper strain.